natmfat/obsidian-lens/README.md

 ### Vault Cache

-Obsidian Viewer can fetch all of your files in the browser, but the GitHub API may rate limit your requests.
+Obsidian Lens can fetch all of your files in the browser, but the GitHub API may rate limit your requests.
 Ideally you should create a file system cache of every file in your current Obsidian vault.
 You can request a vault update through GraphQL or through the settings interface.

 ## API Methods

-Obsidian Viewer exposes a variety of routes to retrieve (not modify) files from your vault.
+Obsidian Lens exposes a variety of routes to retrieve (not modify) files from your vault.
 They are briefly described below.

 - `/api/login`: Used internally to obtain the GitHub access token (redirect URI should point here)
 - `/api/logout`: Clears GitHub access token and returns you to home